Non-Surgical BPH Treatment with iTind: Cost, Results & Side Effects

 • No new sexual dysfunction was recorded in clinical trials, including no erectile dysfunction or retrograde ejaculation.

-• iTind suits men aged 50 and older with small to medium prostates who want BPH treatment without surgery.
+• iTind suits men aged 50 and above with small to medium prostates who want BPH treatment without surgery.

 You wake up three times a night.
 The urine stream is weak.
 The urge hits without warning.
-Medications helped at first.
-Then they stopped.
+Medicines helped at first, then they stopped working.
 Surgery feels like too much, too soon.

-This is where the iTind procedure steps in.
-A minimally invasive BPH treatment designed to sit between daily pills and the operating table.
+This is where the iTind procedure fits in.
+It is a minimally invasive BPH treatment designed to sit between daily tablets and the operating table.
 No cutting.
 No permanent implant.
-No hospital stay.
+No long hospital stay.

-This guide covers how the iTind device works, who it suits, clinical results, side effects, and 2026 costs.
+This study explains how the iTind device works, who it suits, what it costs in India, the recovery timeline, side effects, and long-term results, so you can decide with clarity.

 What is the iTind Device and How Does It Work?